 This Factsheet is about Continuing NHS Healthcare funding.
-It should be read together with our general information booklet about our service.
+It should be read together with our general information available here.

 People living in care homes or receiving care at home may be entitled to receive Continuing NHS Healthcare funding to meet the cost of their care needs if their physical and/or mental healthcare needs meet the eligibility criteria.
 Health Boards, to whom all requests for funding should be made in the first instance, will need to consider each person’s care needs in detail to determine whether or not their ‘primary need’ is for healthcare.
 If a ‘primary healthcare need’ exists the Health Board is required to meet the costs of that person’s care

 and/or make suitable arrangements for their healthcare needs to be met.
 Continuing NHS Healthcare funding is not means tested.